Out of One, Many: Distinguishing Time Delays from Lensed Supernovae: Freeform Fitting

 Figure~\ref{fig:ablindtest} shows the results for this paper's freeform technique (left) and Paper 1's crossing technique (right) for those 100 systems.
 The top panels show $\dtbf$ vs $\dtt$, the middle panels show the cumulative distribution function plots, and the lower panels the $\dtbf-\dtt$ histograms.

 For $\dtbf$ vs $\dtt$, both techniques do quite well for $\dtbf\ge10$ days, tightly following the diagonal, i.e.\ truth.
-The freeform method continues to follow the diagonal below 10 days, down to about 6 days (this was the limit of the Paper 1 testing; in Appendix~\ref{sec:aless10} here we see it actually works well to 2 days), while the crossing technique had leveled off with $\dtbf=10$.
+The freeform method continues to follow the diagonal below 10 days, down to about 6 days (this was the limit of the Paper 1 testing; in Appendix~\ref{sec:aless10} here we see it actually works well to 2 days), while the crossing technique had leveled off with $\dtbf=10$ (all $\Delta t$ are given in units of days).
 Also, for the unlensed systems ($\dtt=0$), the freeform method seems to control the fit somewhat better, keeping false positives well below $\dtbf=10$, unlike the crossing technique.
 This makes the freeform method appear promising for application to the four image fits of the next section.

 For the cumulative distribution functions (CDF), the key characteristic is whether the distribution has slope one, i.e.\ the fit distribution follows the true distribution, in the central part of the diagram, indicating reliable fit uncertainties.
 We indicate the central 68\% probability distribution, between the 0.16 and 0.84 quantiles, by the vertical dotted lines.
 In that central 68\% probability, the freeform method fits occur 65-68\% of the time (depending on the cutoff in $\dtbf$), demonstrating its accuracy, while the crossing technique had 52-56\%.
 Note that the vertical offset from the diagonal is due to a sample selection bias due to the imposed cutoff in $\dtbf$, so that quantile zero is shifted to CDF $>0$; but again, the central part of the diagram is the most important.